gabiediasalves/gabiediasalves/README.md

 ### Hi Friends 👋

-- 🌱 I’m currently learning JavaScript, Node, SQL
+- 🌱 I’m currently learning JavaScript, Node, SQL, Git
 - 🤔 I’m looking for help with SQL
 - 📫 How to reach me: @Ggabiediasalves